lisongx/notimportant.org/_posts/events/2016-10-14-no-perfom-synth.md

 ---
 layout: event
-title: "untitled"
+title: "Pyramid Club #1 @ Beijing"
-description: No Performance's synth set
+description: debut performance of <i>Do you have a bio and photo?</i>
 time: 2016-08-26 20:30:00 +8
 endtime: 2016-08-26 22:30:00 +8
 venue: fRUITYSPACE